$1,659,191Average Value$547Average Price per Sq Ft40Homes For Sale

 an experienced agent in this area.

-Welcome to Newton Upper Falls!
-This spacious updated 2-bedroom apartment offers a blend of modern luxury and convenience, perfect for anyone looking to enjoy the best of what this vibrant area has to offer.The kitchen features white shaker cabinets, granite countertops, and stainless-steel appliances and an amazing skylight bringing in natural light.
-Enjoy the ease of having heat, hot water and
+HEAT INCLUDED in your rent!
+With winter approaching this could be a significant savings!
+Newton Upper Falls spacious updated 2-bedroom apartment offering a blend of modern luxury and convenience, perfect for anyone looking to enjoy the best of what this vibrant area has to offer.The kitchen features white shaker cabinets, granite countertops, and stainless-steel appliances and an amazing skylight

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.